Easy Minestrone Soup

 Complete list of ingredients with amounts and instructions is located in the recipe card below.

-- Pasta: Try bows, penne, shells or rotini, for a gluten-free recipe, use a gluten-free pasta like brown rice or quinoa.
+- Pasta: Try bows, penne, shells or rotini, for a gluten-free recipe, use a gluten-free pasta like brown rice or quinoa (or lasagna noodles try my vegan lasagna soup).

 - Kidney beans: Canned works just great, drain and rinse well before adding, chickpeas, white kidney beans or pinto beans make a good sub!